gvwilson/fiction/in-heck/index.md

 Maddy had opened her notebook and was sketching the outlines of the Prosecutors.
 The tiger would have a fierce scowl, she thought.
-The rabbit would be winking, and the bear—she wasn't sure about the bear yet, but maybe he could be resting his elbow on the mulebot's back and looking a little puzzled, just like Zeke did whenever someone used too many big words.
+The rabbit would be winking, and the bear—she wasn't sure about the bear yet, but maybe she could be resting his elbow on the mulebot's back and looking a little puzzled, just like Zeke did whenever someone used too many big words.